ayush5858/Web-Scraping-Project/README.md

 2:  BEAUTIFULSOUP : Its a Python library that is used to pull data of HTML and XML files.
 It is mainly designed for web scrapping.

+3:  OPENPYXL : The Openpyxl library is used to write or read the data in the excel file.